CPSO deputy commended for taking down armed sex offender - Mississippi's Best Community Newspaper

 In his post, Hedrick commended Stevens for using only the amount of force necessary to effect the arrest.

 “Deputy Stevens was faced with an unimaginable task to arrest this violent suspect,” Hedrick said.
-“Being well justified to use deadly force, he only used enough force to affect the arrest.
+“Being well justified to use deadly force, he only used enough force to effect the arrest.
 We commended him for this and have never been more proud of his actions as a deputy.
 God bless and job well done.”

 Man killed in apparent hit and run in Vidalia